SupreetiKumari/task2/coptask2/Readme.md

 1. Comparison Based-
  It shows the comparison beteen the openblas, sequential and pthread on the basis of two prameters- mean and standard devaition.
 2. Matrix size based-
 Here we have various matrix sizes on the x-axis and their corresponding running time on the y-axis.
-With the help of this data we can also calculate the mean and standard deviation of the data and hence further use it for comparison.